frosttkurr/go-say-hello/README.md

-# Learn how to make modules with different kind of version
+# Learn how to make modules

 **1. Do not forget to use this line of code**
 ```